-The mission of pre-seminary education at Concordia University Texas is to prepare students for theological studies and pastoral formation at a seminary of The Lutheran Church-Missouri Synod.
+The mission of pre-seminary education at Concordia University Texas is to prepare students for theological studies and pastoral formation at a Christian seminary of their choosing.
 This preparation includes:

-- Competency in Biblical knowledge, the Biblical languages and Lutheran doctrine - Competency in advanced communication skills in reading, writing and speaking - Skills in critical thinking and philosophical inquiry - Acquisition of a global perspective - The understanding of and appreciation for the Lutheran ethos, identity and ethic - Helping the student to perceive, proclaim and live out the centrality of the Gospel of Jesus Christ for the whole of life
+- Competency in Biblical knowledge, the Biblical languages and exposure to Lutheran doctrine - Competency in advanced communication skills in reading, writing and speaking - Skills in critical thinking and philosophical inquiry - Acquisition of a global perspective - The understanding of and appreciation for the Lutheran ethos, identity and ethic - Helping the student to perceive, proclaim and live out the centrality of the Gospel of Jesus Christ for the whole of life

-The work of a pastor or theologian may be described simply as communicating the Word of God to humans.
+The work of a pastor, deaconess, missionary, or any theologian may be described simply as communicating the Word of God to humans.
 Such a description reveals four areas of education necessary to prepare a student to serve the Church well: